30 Day Juice Fast Weight Loss

 Most of these, however, are entirely unsubstantiated.
 That is not to say fresh juices are unhealthy – they indeed are, since they’re made of fruits and vegetables.
 In fact, all possible health benefits juice fasting provides is due to the increased intake of fruits and veggies – but eliminating all other foods makes it worse for your body, not better.

 Still, juices as such are a very healthy add-on to your balanced diet.
-Juices reduce blood pressure, cholesterol, and your chances of heart disease, stroke, and even Alzheimer’s.
+Juices can help improve blood pressure, cholesterol, and your chances of heart disease, stroke, and even Alzheimer’s.

 What about the juice fast, then?